JeyDi/Python-Skeleton/README.md

 Look into the **Installation** section if you want to know how to use and install this project.

-### Prerequisites

-If you want to use this project with cookiecutter make sure to have this tools installed
-- python (3.8 or +): better: 3.8.10
-- cookiecutter
-- poetry (if you want to test the example project after the download)
-- docker
-- docker-compose

-If you don't know how to install this requirements please check this [site](pythonbiellagroup.it) or google it :)

-### Installation

 Cookiecutter is a project template configurator: allows you to download and configure your project easily and in a very simple way.

-First of all you have to install cookiecutter on your system.
+- First of all you have to install cookiecutter on your python installation (with pip)

-If you want to download the project using `cookiecutter` you can in your terminal launch:
+- Then create the templates launching on your terminal:

 ```bash